 Originating the Participation Loan

-Begin with the name of the participating bank and then enter the percentage of the deal they will own in the “Participation” box.
-Combine everything together into one entry if you are participating the deal out to multiple banks.
+Begin with the name of the participating bank and then enter the percentage or amount of the deal they will own in the “Participation” field.

-If you are charging an upfront premium to the participating bank(s) for bringing them the deal, you would enter that premium either as a % of the participation amount in the field "% of amount" or you can enter in a straight dollar figure in the box below it.
-(Note: Both upfront and annual premiums flow through the P&L as Origination Fees included in the Interest Income.
+If you are charging an upfront premium to, or collecting an upfront fee from, the participating bank(s) for bringing them the deal, you would enter that premium either as a % of the participation amount in the field "% of amount" or as a dollar figure in the box below it.
+(Note: Both upfront and annual premiums flow through the P&L as Origination Fees included in the Interest Income).

-If you are charging an interest rate premium to the participating bank(s), you would enter the % in the "Interest Rate Premium" box or you can enter a straight dollar figure in the box below it.
-For example, if the rate charged to the borrower is 5.0%, but you are collecting a 0.25% rate premium from the participating bank(s) then you are only passing through 4.75% of the nominal rate to the participating bank(s).
-The 0.25% rate premium is entered in the "Interest Rate Premium" box.
+If you are charging an interest rate premium to, or collecting a fee from, the participating bank(s), you would enter the % in the "Interest Rate Premium" box or the dollar figure in the box below it.
+For example, if the rate charged to the borrower is 5.275%, but you are collecting a 1.0% rate premium from the participating bank(s), then you are only passing through 4.275% of the nominal rate to the participating bank(s).
+The 1.0% rate premium is entered in the "Interest Rate Premium" box.
 (Note: Both upfront annual premiums flow through the P&L as Origination Fees included in the Interest Income.)

 Participating in a Loan